Athlete/athlete-api-docs/resources/user.rst

       "resource_uri": "/api/v1/user/1/"
     }

-The following fields will be added to this response.
-It's on my To Do list.

-- gender
-- birday
-- distance preference
-- weight preference
-- weight
-- image urls
+*Note: we will be adding profile image URLs to this response soon.*

 Search users by name